Postdoctoral Fellowship Program at the Center for Law and the Biosciences.

-This fellowship is intended for people who want an academic or policy career working on legal and social issues arising from advances in the biosciences, with a particular emphasis on neuroscience, genetics, or stem cell research.
-(Eight of our former fellows are now teaching at universities in the United States, Asia, and Europe.)
+This fellowship is intended for individuals who are seeking an academic or policy career working on legal and social issues arising from advances in the biosciences, with a particular emphasis on neuroscience, genetics, or stem cell research.
+(Eighteen of our former fellows are now teaching at universities in the United States or overseas.)

 The Application Process:

-Applicants should submit a CV with contact information for three references, a writing sample, and a research proposal (2000 words or less) to the Stanford Career website: https://stanfordcareers.stanford.edu/job-search?jobId=64701
+Applicants should submit a CV with contact information for three references, a writing sample, and a research proposal (2000 words or less) to the Stanford Career website: https://careersearch.stanford.edu/, search for job number: 96253.

 Fellows will be selected based on demonstrated academic merit and potential, as well as the intellectual strength of their research proposals.

 Our application process is closed, and we no longer take applications.
 Please check back in Fall 2023 for the next cycle.